This site presents a reference view of an IDDAS-compatible implementation.

 An activation must:

-Because of this, invalid activity does not qualify as an activation by definition.
+Invalid activity does not qualify as an activation by definition.
 It is excluded structurally, not filtered later.

 What is charged and what is not

-Charges are not based on impressions, views, or inferred exposure.
+Charges are not based on impressions, views, reach, or inferred exposure.
 Charges are based solely on recorded, verifiable activation events.

 Event and time boundaries